John Liggins: Missionary in China

 In June 1855, Liggins graduated from the Virginia Theological Seminary (VTS) at Alexandria, Virginia, which had sent several missionaries to China to assist VTS graduate bishop William J. Boone after that country opened to foreigners following the First Opium War.
-Virginia bishop William Meade on July 1, 1855, ordained Liggins as a deacon, together with Williams and other classmates, and soon the Board of Foreign Missions in New York interviewed and accepted both Liggins and Williams as missionaries.
-In November of the same year they sailed for China around South America, the ship stopping in Rio de Janeiro to repair damage, and Sydney, Australia to reprovision.
+Virginia bishop William Meade on July 1, 1855, ordained Liggins as a deacon with Williams and other classmates, and soon, the Board of Foreign Missions in New York interviewed and accepted both Liggins and Williams as missionaries.
+In November of the same year, they sailed for China around South America, the ship stopping in Rio de Janeiro to repair damage, and Sydney, Australia to reprovision.

 Liggins arrived in Shanghai on June 28, 1856, and attended morning prayer in Chinese the next day (a Sunday) at the Church of Our Saviour, which Boone had established (together with a boarding school).
-Then they visited the city's other Episcopal Church, Christ Church in the city's Chinese section.
+Then they visited the city's other Episcopal Church, Christ Church, in its Chinese section.
 They needed to learn the local dialect, as well as Mandarin (the main dialect) and the literary language Wen-li—although dictionaries were poor, textbooks unavailable, and most Chinese teachers focused on Confucian classics and memorizing thousands of characters.
-Boothe, Cleveland Keith (who had arrived in 1851) and local teachers helped the young missionaries, who studied nine hours daily.
+Boothe, Cleveland Keith (who had arrived in 1851), and local teachers helped the young missionaries, who studied nine hours daily.
 Soon, Liggins substituted for the British chaplain, John Hobson, who ministered to foreign sailors and the British settlement at Trinity Church.
-More seasoned VTS graduates (class of 1845) Robert Nelson and Edward Syle allowed the young missionaries to accompany them as they were able.
+More seasoned VTS graduates (class of 1845), Robert Nelson and Edward Syle, allowed the young missionaries to accompany them as they were able.
 Before Boone returned to the United States for health and furlough, he ordained both to the priesthood on January 11, 1857.

 Soon, Liggins and the others began to preach, including on boat journeys outside Shanghai, especially after Keith and his wife returned to Hawaii for health reasons later in the year.
-Liggins and Williams realized that of the roughly 20 missionaries sent during the previous decade, half had left before their own arrival, due to fevers (Shanghai being in the delta of the Yangtze River and surrounded by rice fields), and rough conditions.
+Liggins and Williams realized that of the roughly 20 missionaries sent during the previous decade, half had left before their arrival, due to fevers (Shanghai being in the delta of the Yangtze River and surrounded by rice fields), and rough conditions.
 The countryside was ambiguous about foreigners, and smarting from the defeat in the First Opium War.
 Many were curious about Western ways, but slavery, gambling, alcoholism, and opium addiction had also become problems that some Western merchants fostered (especially near Canton).
 The Taiping Rebellion (1850-1864) had begun and in 1853 captured Nanjing only 200 miles from Shanghai.
-Its leader proclaimed himself as the younger brother of Jesus Christ and fought the ruling Manchus (whom he portrayed as devils), and also preached about the equality of women, communal ownership and revitalized ethics.
+Its leader proclaimed himself as the younger brother of Jesus Christ fought the ruling Manchus (whom he portrayed as devils), and also preached about the equality of women, communal ownership, and revitalized ethics.